ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/nfs_cluster.md

 ## Argument Reference

-* `location` - (Required) The location where the Network File Storage cluster is located.
+* `location` - (Optional) The location where the Network File Storage cluster is located.
 * `name` - (Optional) Name of the Network File Storage cluster.
 * `id` - (Optional) ID of the Network File Storage cluster.
 * `partial_match` - (Optional) Whether partial matching is allowed or not when using the name filter.
 Defaults to `false`.